Livia-Santos/viewloaderSandbox/userGuide.md

 This gives you the power to create reusable components that can be "called" from your HTML with their own properties.

-[Needs sentence to wrap up and point to examples]

-* It’s just plain JavaScript
-* No restrictions on what you can do, but no checks on what you do (so be careful!)
+Viewloader is just plain JavaScript.
+There are no restrictions on what you can do, but no checks on what you do (so be careful!)

 ### Installation